alexanderameye/alexanderameye.github.io/blog/hand-drawn-rendering/hand-drawn-rendering - Copy.md

     <h3 class="mt-4 mb-3">Deciding where to draw lines</h3>
     <h3 class="mt-4 mb-3"></h3>
-    <p>We could draw lines based on discontinuities between pixels in [depth buffer value, normal vector orientation,
+    <p>We could draw lines based on discontinuities between pixels in <b>[depth buffer value, normal vector orientation,
-      color] but that will result in lines that are not very consistent and view dependent.
+      color]</b> but that will result in lines that are not very consistent and view dependent.
 It can still give nice results for sure, but lacks artistic control.
 Next please!</p>
     <br>
     <p>We could just make the outlines a part of the texture.
 This will give you accurate results and will look nice but
-      this requires [manual labour, talent] and the lines are fixed once they are drawn.
-This means that you can't easily adjust the [color, thickness, position] afterwards.
+      this requires <b>[manual labour, talent]</b> and the lines are fixed once they are drawn.
+This means that you can't easily adjust the <b>[color, thickness, position]</b> afterwards.
 I want to be able to dynamically change the visuals of the linework inside of the engine.
 Next please!</p>
     <br>
     <p>Let's look at what I call 'sectioning'.
 We look at the entirety of the scene, divide it up in sections, give